 I’ll make sure to have a good high protein meal before I leave for the party so I’m not starving when I get there, and I’ll plan my meals for the day to allow for 1-2 treats.
 It can be as easy as cutting some of the carbs and fat from a meal or two so I have room for a little candy and cake at the party.

-To summarize, my guidelines for getting through Halloween as a diabetic are:
+To summarize, my guidelines for getting through Halloween as a person with diabetes:

 - Avoid temptations when possible – Out of sight, out of mind